aplura/Tango/README.md

 SPLUNK_INDEXER | Set this to your Splunk Indexer/Intermediate Forwarder
-HOST_NAME | This is the hostname for the sensor that will appear in Splunk SSH_PORT | You will need to SSH to the sensor on this port KIPPO_HOST | *optional* This is the hostname of the honeypot attackers will see
+HOST_NAME | This is the hostname for the sensor that will appear in Splunk SSH_PORT | You will need to SSH to the sensor on this port

-There are some other options you can change in /opt/kippo/kippo.cfg if you choose, however, some of these will break the forwarding of logs (such as changing the listening port set to 2222), however, there are some extra modules, such as mysql or xmpp logging you can enable if you choose.
+There are some other options you can change in /opt/kippo/kippo.cfg if you choose, however, some of these will break the forwarding of logs (such as changing the listening port set to 2222), however, there are some extra modules, such as mysql or xmpp logging you can enable if you choose, as well as changing the hostname of the honeypot.

 Kippo is highly configurable, so if you wish to add extra commands or output to Kippo, there are tons of resources on github or google, which can help you do that if you choose.